danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

   - "Sustainable Feature Testing in Rails with Cucumber"
 ---

 I work on a SaaS that uses Stripe to manage subscriptions and recurring payments.
-Customers can choose to pay monthly or yearly.
-When a card fails at renewal, Stripe retries the payment up to three times over about two weeks (the exact schedule is configurable in your Stripe dashboard under Settings → Billing → Manage Failed Payments).
+When a credit card fails at renewal, Stripe retries the payment up to three times over about two weeks (the exact schedule is configurable in your Stripe dashboard under Settings → Billing → Manage Failed Payments).
 After the third failure, Stripe cancels the subscription (also configurable).

+We wanted to send a different email for each attempt:

+1. **First failure**: A gentle nudge: "Your payment didn't go through, please update your card"
+2. **Second failure**: An urgent warning: "This is your last chance before we suspend your account"
+3. **Third failure**: A closure notice: "Your account has been closed"

 On top of that, monthly and yearly subscribers need different wording in the emails.
 Monthly subscribers' data gets deleted after a grace period.
 Yearly subscribers' data is preserved indefinitely.
-That's six distinct emails (3 attempts x 2 billing periods), and getting the wrong one to the wrong person at the wrong time is a bad customer experience.
+That's six distinct emails (3 attempts x 2 billing periods), and getting the wrong one to the wrong person is a bad customer experience.

-We wanted to send a different email for each attempt:

-1. **First failure**: A gentle nudge: "Hey, your payment didn't go through, please update your card"
-2. **Second failure**: An urgent warning: "This is your last chance before we suspend your account"
-3. **Third failure**: A closure notice: "Your account has been closed"

 How do you test that whole chain without waiting weeks for the failures to play out?